henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 hard-coded building blocks of YANG-modeled data, which are in compliance to YANG modules.
-In consequence, while taking on the role of a YANG datastore, a YANG Subscription capable CoMI server SHOULD be capable to process YANG queries, but MAY not be due to the lack of corresponding functions or knowledge of a complete YANG module.
+In consequence, while taking on the role of a YANG datastore, a YANG Subscription capable CoMI server SHOULD be capable to process YANG queries, but MAY not be due to the lack of corresponding functions or knowledge of the resulting structures received.

-As these flavors of YANG datastores are not necessarily able to create CoMI responses based on client request, it is likely that highly constrained datastores initiate a Call-Home procedure (see {{RFC8071}}) acting as if a request was already received (see Configured Subscription above), enticing a very specific request they can fulfill (dynamic subscription) or rendezvous via a discoverable YANG Zero Touch entity.
+As these flavors of YANG datastores are not necessarily able to create CoMI responses based on client request, it is likely that highly constrained datastores initiate a Call-Home procedure (see {{RFC8071}}) acting as if a request was already received (see Configured Subscription above), soliciting a very specific request they can fulfill (dynamic subscription) or rendezvous via a discoverable YANG Zero Touch entity.
 In all these usage scenarios, the datastore intends to create device specific YANG Telemetry to be conveyed to corresponding YANG clients.